How To Explain KS2 Fractions For Kids: Help With Teaching Maths At Home

 Example SATs fractions questions for Year 6

-If you’re struggling to support your child to understand and learn about fractions at home, help is at hand.
+If you’re struggling to support a child to understand and learn about fractions at home, help is at hand.
 We can provide affordable online maths tuition perfectly matched to your child’s individual needs.
 If fractions is where they need help, that’s what we can spend the time with them on.

 Maths tuition for 5 to 12-year-olds focused on the national curriculum and delivered online